ysthakur/CMSC320-Notes/Data Science/Data Cleaning.md

 - Faulty instrumentation
     - To repair, you can look at past sensor data (or a similar sensor) and adjust distribution to be closer to the past one
     - Only works if you understand what sort of error you have
-- You’ve been recording the wrong metrics
+- You've been recording the wrong metrics
 - Two identical entries with different values
 - Illegal values
 - Unclear default values